 - The gastrointestinal ecosystem plays a significant role in the development of disease and the maintenance of health.

-- It is important to consider and address the psychological components of chronic pain and explore any history of trauma or other life events that may have contributed to the development of migraine – via professional counseling, stress-reduction techniques such as meditation, hypnosis, biofeedback, EFT tapping, qi gong, etc.
+- It is important to consider and address the psychological components of chronic pain and explore any history of trauma or other life events that may have contributed to the development of migraine – via professional counseling, stress-reduction techniques such as meditation, hypnosis, biofeedback, EFT tapping, qi gong, etc. A favorite neuroplasticity-based healing program of ours for managing chronic illness and associated trauma is the Dynamic Neural Retraining System.

 - Recent research shows that stress can override the benefits of a healthy diet, therefore managing stress is an equally important part of holistic healing.